vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 ## eCom API and Express Checkout

-The new express checkout flow (`"useExplicitCheckoutFlow": true`) is now the default flow.
+The new express checkout flow (`"useExplicitCheckoutFlow": true`) is now the only possible flow.
 Even if a merchant specifies `"useExplicitCheckoutFlow": false`, the user will be prompted to explicitly choose a delivery address and shipping method.

-This flow ensures that the user gets the item delivered to the right place in the right way.
+This ensures that the user gets the item delivered to the right place in the right way.
-We recommend that you make the necessary changes to your integration.

 See the FAQ:
 [Express checkout: Old and new flow](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api-faq#express-checkout-old-and-new-flow).